Bayesian equilibria of axisymmetric plasmas: Acknowledgement

 \section{Acknowledgement}

-This work is supported by National R\&D Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (Grant No. 2017M1A7A1A01015892 and 2017R1C1B2006248) and the the KAI-NEET, KAIST, Korea.
-This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053.
-The views and opinions expressed herein do not necessarily reflect those of the European Commission.
+This work is supported by National R\&D Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (Grant No. 2021R1A2C2005654 and 2020M1A7A03016161).

+This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union nor the European Commission can be held responsible for them.